bichan17/bdb4-portfolio/_portfolio/work/2_timesensitive.md

   - PHP
 ---

-The Time Sensitive podcast's goal is to not only provide an interesting and thought provoking interview, but to deliver a media-rich experience, adding a visual element to each episode.
-This site is the home for those experiences.
-The backend is made with Wordpress and each episode can be made in a modular style, allowing them to be built with images and related content interwoven into the transcript.
+Time Sensitive is a podcast that features candid, revealing interviews with people who have a distinct perspective on time.
+The site delivers a media-rich experience, adding visual elements to each episode.
+The backend is made with Wordpress.
+Each episode can be made in a modular style, with images and related content interwoven throughout the transcript.